 Sessions on Cannabis and Legalization

-Through September and October of 2016 a series of sessions were held in the four Nova Scotian communities of Middleton, New Glasgow, Halifax and Sydney providing some information related to upcoming cannabis legalization.
+Through autumn of 2016 a series of sessions were held in the five Nova Scotian communities of Middleton, New Glasgow, Halifax, Sydney and Liverpool, providing some information related to upcoming cannabis legalization.
 We also presented the evidence-based recommendations that IFNS has sent to the federal government.
 Click on our Cannabis link to see additional resources, including an Action Card that outlines those recommendations and provides contact names and addresses of our federal leaders.
 The Government of Canada has asked for our input, - we are giving ours, please add your voice.